Nittaany/Water-Level-Controller/readme.md

 ### Setup Instructions

 1. **Assemble the Hardware:**
-   Follow the schematic to connect the ultrasonic sensor, LCD, motor, and push buttons to your Arduino.
+   Follow the schematic to connect the ultrasonic sensor, LCD, motor, and push buttons to your Arduino._(Refer IEEE Paper for the circuit diagram)_

 2. **Upload the Code:**
    Open the project in Arduino IDE, select the correct board and port, and upload the code.